awe-templates/awesome-notes/docs/pages/serve.md

 # 🕹️ Serve

-Test your application locally before deploying it to the cloud.
+Test your application locally before deploying it to the server/cloud.

 ## 🌍 Serving Static Files